tony-hr/flutter-cubit/README.md

-# test_tony
+# Simple Project using Flutter

-A new Flutter project for Technical Test - Frontend (Mobile) Developer
+A new Flutter project for Frontend and Cubit state management

 ## Getting Started